teuler/hexpodling/code/micropython/readme.md

-This folder contains python code that runs on a PC, e.g. to communicate with a hexbotling:
+The code in this folder is __depreciated__.
+It contains python code that runs on a PC, e.g. to communicate with a hexbotling:

 - `hexapod_remote_ble.py` - Allows remote controlling the robot using a standard USB/wireless game controller.
 It translates the game controller actions into walk/movement commands and sends them via a Bluetooth (BLE) link to the TinyPICO ESP32 on the robot.
 This program requires the Python packages